Cluster-DE/cariad-eng-it-frame-wp01/README.md

     Bootstrapping log: Captures details about the .NET SDK installation process and other bootstrapping activities.
     File share log: Logs actions related to mounting the Azure file share and setting up credentials.

-Common Issues:
+Issues we encountered during development:

-    Failed to Set Credentials: Check the file share log if there are issues with credential management.
+    - Failed to Set Credentials: Check the file share log if there are issues with credential management.
-    File Share Not Mounted: Ensure that the private link and network configurations are correct if the file share cannot be mounted.
+    - File Share Not Mounted: Ensure that the private link and network configurations are correct if the file share cannot be mounted.
-    .NET SDK Not Installed: Review the bootstrapping log for any download or installation failures during the .NET SDK setup.
+    - .NET SDK Not Installed: Review the bootstrapping log for any download or installation failures during the .NET SDK setup.
+    - CustomScriptExtension runs under a different user than when logged in.
+Some commands say that they have successfully executed, but they cause negative side effects.
+Setting credentials with cmdkey for example, never works because the corresponding registry entries are not created.
+The same goes for mounitng the network drive.
+Windows Machine:

+    - There is a windows bug, where a programatically created fileshare will show as disconnected, but it still works.
+All features are unaffected, except that you cannot disconnect it.
+This needs to be looked at.
+    - Creating a service needs to be done under specific user contexts.
+The CustomScriptExtensions Context has privledges, but seems to be behaving weirdly.
+Running a script directly from the machine gives different results.

 ## Ansible playbook configuration